GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

         [1] 3
         ```

-## Getting help with function arguments

-What if you wanted to round to one significant digit? `round()` can do
-this, but you may first need to read the help to find out how.
-To see
-the help (in R sometimes also called a "vignette") enter a `?` in front
-of the function name:

-!!! r-project "r"

-    ```r
-    ?round()
-    ```

-The "Help" tab will show you information (often, too much information).
-You will slowly learn how to read and make sense of help files.
-Checking
-the "Usage" or "Examples" headings is often a good place to look first.
-If you look under "Arguments," we also see what arguments we can pass to
-this function to modify its behavior.
-You can also see a function's
-argument using the `args()` function:

-!!! r-project "r"

-    ```r
-    args(round)
-    ```

-    !!! success "Output"

-        ```
-        function (x, digits = 0)
-        NULL
-        ```

 `round()` takes two arguments, `x`, which is the number to be rounded,
 and a `digits` argument.
 The `=` sign indicates that a default (in this
 case 0) is already set.
 Since `x` is not set, `round()` requires we